Ron Jeremy, porn star, charged with sexually assaulting four women - Local News 8

 “When Rolling Stone charged Ron with being in the ME TOO movement, he showed us proof against the allegations,” Rusciolelli said in the statement.

+A spokesperson for Rolling Stone told CNN: “Contrary to Mr. Rusciolelli’s assertion, and despite his efforts over many years to bully Rolling Stone and EJ Dickson into retracting the article, Rolling Stone was never given any proof of Jeremy’s innocence.
+We carefully vetted the article prior to publication and continue to stand behind it.”
-“At the time, the police and District Attorneys backed Ron up,” Rusciolelli claimed.

-This time, however, “the District Attorney in Los Angeles is bringing charges of sexual misconduct against him, and we were not given any proof of his innocence at this time,” Rusciolelli said.
+Rusciolelli claimed that “at the time, the police and District Attorneys backed Ron up.”
+This time, however, “the District Attorney in Los Angeles is bringing charges of sexual misconduct against him, and we were not given any proof of his innocence at this time.”

 “We hope that these allegations against him are not true, but if they are, we hope that he is prosecuted to the full extent of the law.”

-Note: Clarification: This article has been updated to add a statement from Rolling Stone regarding its article on Ron Jeremy.
-Rolling Stone says it stands by its reporting.